 Private Service Connect lets a service that's hosted in one VPC network be surfaced in another VPC network.
 There is no requirement that the services be hosted by the same organization resource, so Private Service Connect can be used to privately consume services from another VPC network, even if it's attached to another organization resource.

-You can use Private Service Connect in two ways: to access Google services or to access services hosted in other VPC networks.
+You can use Private Service Connect in two ways: to access Google APIs or to access services hosted in other VPC networks.

-Use Private Service Connect to access Google services
+Use Private Service Connect to access Google APIs

 Figure 7.
-Private Service Connect configuration to send traffic to Google APIs using a Private Service Connect endpoint that is private to your VPC network.
+Private Service Connect configuration to send traffic to Google APIs by using a Private Service Connect endpoint that's private to your VPC network.

-Workloads can send traffic to supported regional Google APIs using a Private Service Connect endpoint.
-In addition, you can use a load balancer with HTTP(S) URL maps to access various services, extending the security features of those load balancers to API services.
+Workloads can send traffic to a bundle of global Google APIs by using a Private Service Connect endpoint.
+In addition, you can use a Private Service Connect backend to access a single Google API, extending the security features of load balancers to API services.
 Figure 8 shows this configuration.

 Use Private Service Connect between VPC networks or entities

 Private Service Connect also lets a service producer offer services to a service consumer in another VPC network either in the same organization resource or in a different one.
 A service producer VPC network can support multiple service consumers.
-The consumers can connect to the producer (Private Service Connect endpoints) using a forwarding rule to route the request, as shown in figure 9.
+The consumer can connect to the producer service by sending traffic to a Private Service Connect endpoint located in the consumer's VPC network.
+The endpoint forwards the traffic to the VPC network containing the published service.

 VPC serverless access connector